Clock Tower (1996 video game): Reception

 Clock Tower holds a score of 72% on rating aggregator GameRankings.
 The atmosphere, storyline, and full-motion video cinematics were generally well received.
 The game's horror themes were praised, with GameSpots Glenn Rubenstein stating that it "truly feels like an interactive horror film."
 Mark Skorupa of Gamezilla compared Scissorman favorably to slasher film villains such as Freddy Krueger and Michael Myers, and declared Clock Towers atmosphere to rival that of any horror movie ever made.
 Critics particularly credited the game's strong tension to the appearance of a musical theme whenever Scissorman approaches.

 Although the point-and-click interface was well received, the game's pace was overwhelmingly found to be slow.
-Both Rubenstein and IGN's Jaz Rignall compared the game less favorably to more fast-paced and action oriented games on the PlayStation, including Resident Evil.
+Both Rubenstein and IGNs Jaz Rignall compared the game less favorably to more fast-paced and action oriented games on the PlayStation, including Resident Evil.
 Shawn Smith of Electronic Gaming Monthly, however, asserted that "there are plenty of instances in Clock Tower that'll keep you on the edge of your seat—more so than Resident Evil in my estimation," and Next Generation, noting particularly the tension created by the gameplay mechanics involved when trying to elude Scissorman, similarly concluded, "Even Resident Evil, with its focus on shooting things, can't deliver the creepy feeling Clock Tower does."
 Critics recommended the game to players looking for slow-paced point-and-click adventure games, with Rignall stating that "for the vast majority of PSX players out there...buying a point and click adventure is simply not even a consideration," when compared to the rest of the PlayStation's library.
 GamePro recommended the game to patient gamers looking for a challenge with respect to the complex storyline and puzzles.
 (Note: GamePro provided scores of 4.0 out of 5 for graphics, 3.0 for sound, 4.0 for control, and 3.5 for fun factor.)
 The multiple endings feature was noted for adding replay value and interactivity to the story, but some critics found that the puzzles can be excessively difficult.

 In 2006, GameTrailers placed Clock Tower at #10 on their "Top Ten Scariest Games" list.
 X-Play ranked it as #8 on their "Top 10 Scariest Games".